Josh Hazlewood: International career

 Hazlewood took his 200th Test wicket against India in the first Test of Border–Gavaskar Trophy series 2020–21.
-He is Australia's 17th highest Test wicket taker as of 19 December 2020.
+He is Australia's 8th highest Test wicket taker as of 25 April 2024.
 In August 2021, Hazlewood was named in Australia's squad for the 2021 ICC Men's T20 World Cup.
-In 2021 after the T20 World Cup, he became the first bowler to be ranked among top 10 in all three formats (Test,ODI,T20) in ICC rankings.
+In 2021 after the T20 World Cup, he became the first bowler to be ranked among the top 10 in all three formats (Test, ODI, T20) in ICC rankings.

-Hazlewood was selected in Australia's squad in the 2021-22 Ashes series, where he played the first test match in Brisbane only, taking three wickets and two catches.
+Hazlewood was selected in Australia's squad in the 2021–22 Ashes series, where he only played the first test match in Brisbane, taking three wickets and two catches.
 He was named as stand-in captain for a rested Pat Cummins during the second ODI against England in November 2022.

+In May 2024, he was named in Australia’s squad for the 2024 ICC Men's T20 World Cup tournament.